Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 - test_name: "test_login"

-case_id: 99 # Points to case 99 - CONFLICT!With conflict_resolution: error, the tool will report this mismatch and fail.
+case_id: 99 # Points to case 99 - CONFLICT!With conflict_resolution: error (the default), the conflict is reported and the test is skipped.
 With conflict_resolution: warn, it will use case 42 (annotation has higher precedence) and warn you about case 99 being ignored.

 Overriding settings with command-line flags